 Leanne Vogel: If women are having issues with intermittent fasting, what are some issues that you see in your clinic and how do you overcome those issues with intermittent fasting if there are any?

 Megan Ramos: There aren’t too many.
 I’d say the biggest issue lies with women going through menopause and dealing with more so emotional eating when certain hormones are in flux.
 We find most of our female patients are very disciplined.
 They know that going through menopause, there’s a tendency to gain a lot of weight and they don’t want that.
 Even if they do engage in emotional or stress eating at the time, they know that they’re prone to gaining weight, so they usually make better choices.
 I’d say the majority of our patients are very highly motivated.
 We don’t really see that much of an issue other than frustration.
 In office, our groups are co-ed.
 Online, they’re not always co-ed.
 In office, we see a lot of frustration.
-A women will be doing the same fasting regimen of a man of the same age but the man is losing twice as much weight.
+A woman will be doing the same fasting regimen of a man of the same age but the man is losing twice as much weight.
 These women will say it’s irritating to hear, but I’m losing weight and I’m not supposed to be losing weight at this time in my life but I’m losing weight and I’m grateful for that.
 Other than frustration from hearing from their male counterparts, I’d say they’re highly motivated to make wiser food choices, which helps preserve all of the good work that they’re doing through their fasting.

 Leanne Vogel: I know that there’s a lot of concern and stuff out there about how insulin, or rather how intermittent fasting, can cause stress on the body or raise cortisol, which in turn raises insulin.
 What are your thoughts on that?